zaknesler/tailwind-preset/readme.md

 php artisan preset tailwind-auth
 ```

+> **Note:** If you install the `tailwind-auth` preset on a version of Laravel that is older than 5.7, you may delete the `views/auth/verify.blade.php` file, as it will not be used.

 Install the NPM packages using your favorite package manager.

 ```
-yarn install
+yarn // npm install
 ```

-Now just compile the assets using any of the Laravel build scripts (dev, prod, watch).
+Now you can compile the assets using any of the Laravel build scripts (dev, prod, watch).

 ```
-yarn run dev
+yarn dev // npm run dev
 ```

-Make sure your database is configured and migrated, and you're done.
-At this point, you are free to remove the composer dependency, as it is no longer needed.
+Ensure that your database is properly configured and migrated, and you're done!
+At this point, you may remove the composer dependency, as it is no longer needed.

 ```
 composer remove zaknesler/tailwind-preset